ibm-cloud-docs/Registry/registry_change_log.md

 {: shortdesc}

 For more information about how to update the {{site.data.keyword.registryshort}} CLI, see [Updating the `container-registry` CLI plug-in](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_cli_update).

+## Version 1.3.18
+{: #cli-change-logv1-1318}

+Version 1.3.18 of the CLI was released on 20 January 2026.

+This release has the following changes:

+- Remediates vulnerabilities.

 ## Version 1.3.16
 {: #cli-change-logv1-1316}